Mayor Jim Kenney has no plans to declare state of emergency over gun violence in Philly

 "It's about better-coordinated city services, it's about stronger community engagement and safe and healthy communities.
 We are doubling down on those things we have to do," Erica Atwood with the Office of Criminal Justice and Public Safety said.

 Ten blocks west on Cumberland Monday night, three more people were shot.
 Four hours later, cars were peppered with bullets.
-Neighbors have has enough of the violence.
+Neighbors have had enough of the violence on in their neighborhoods.

 "Mayor Kenney, please, please Mayor Kenny let's get this under control," McClinton said.